Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-p12.md

   forget the passphrase!<br />
 <br />
   In your notes:<br />
-  "This is the passphrase to access my Node's hot wallet and gain access to the Hypergraph."<br />
+  "This is the passphrase to access my node's hot wallet and gain access to the Hypergraph."<br />
 </MacWindow>